The Impact Of Becoming Complacent In A Relationship And How To Overcome It

 If you've noticed signs of complacency in your relationship, don't panic.
 It can be natural for healthy relationships to go through ups and downs.
 With a little effort and understanding, you can overcome complacency and reignite the intimacy in your relationship.

-Here are some practical strategies that can help:
+Here are some practical strategies that can help you avoid becoming complacent in a relationship:

 Scheduling a regular date night